Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Equilibrium Characterization

 \end{definition}

-A natural question is whether this \textbf{$P$-step oscillation} is a universal property of our model or a fragile artifact.
-We can test this by checking for logical consistency: if the hypothetical equilibrium flow volumes that result from assuming a $P$-step pattern are themselves inconsistent with that pattern (e.g., a rank-0 path has less flow than a rank-1 path), then our assumption must be invalid for those system parameters.
-We performed this consistency check across a wide range of parameters for responsiveness ($\rho$) and reset softness ($\sigma$).
-The results, shown in Figure~\ref{fig:pstep_consistency}, demonstrate that the $P$-step pattern is remarkably robust.
-Inconsistencies only arise in a small, corner-case fraction of the parameter space, justifying our use of the $P$-step oscillation as the foundational dynamic pattern for the remainder of our analysis.
+To confirm that this is a fundamental property of the system rather than a fragile artifact, we tested its logical consistency across the entire parameter space.
+As shown in Figure~\ref{fig:pstep_consistency}, the $P$-step pattern is remarkably robust, breaking down only in small, non-physical corner cases (e.g., as $\rho \to 0$ where migration effectively ceases).

-This $P$-step oscillation pattern provides a deterministic map of agent migration, which allows us to solve for the agent equilibrium.
-Consider a path $\pi^{(0)}$ that is at rank 0 at time $t_0$.
-For $P-1$ consecutive time steps, it is not the least-utilized path, so it only experiences agent outflow, governed by the first case of Eq.~\eqref{eq:expected_agents}.
-At time $t_0 + P - 1$, it reaches rank $P-1$ (the minimum).
-In the next step, $t_0 + P$, it receives all agent inflow per the second case of Eq.~\eqref{eq:expected_agents}, returning it to rank 0.
-This complete cycle is characterized by the following first-order difference equation, which models the agent count for a specific path $\pi$ at intervals of $P$ time steps:
+This deterministic map of agent migration allows us to solve for the equilibrium.
+Consider a path $\pi$ that is at rank 0 at time $t_0$.
+For the next $P-1$ steps, it only experiences agent outflow (Eq.~\eqref{eq:expected_agents}, case 1), eventually reaching rank $P-1$.
+In the final step of the cycle, it receives all agent inflow (Eq.~\eqref{eq:expected_agents}, case 2), returning to rank 0.
+This cycle is modeled by the first-order difference equation:

-The predictable structure of the $P$-step oscillation allows for a full analytical characterization of the system's lossless dynamic equilibrium.
-We find the fixed point of this dynamical system by solving Eq.~\eqref{eq:agent_difference} for $\hat{a}_{\pi}(t_0 + P) = \hat{a}_{\pi}(t_0)$, which yields the equilibrium agent count for the rank-0 path.
-By extension, the expected number of agents $\hat{a}^{(p)}$ on any path of rank $p$ converges to a unique, closed-form solution determined solely by the total number of agents $N$, paths $P$, and the responsiveness parameter~$\rho$: